ministryofjustice/cloud-platform-environments-checker/README.md

 # Environments Checker
-Ruby code to list a) 'orphaned' namespaces and b) 'hosted services' that are hosted by Cloud Platform.
+Ruby code to

-a) List 'orphaned' namespaces
+1. List 'orphaned' namespaces

-Ruby code to compare the namespaces which exist in the cluster to those which are defined in the [env-repo].
+   Script to compare the namespaces which exist in the cluster to those which are defined in the [env-repo].
 Namespaces which exist in the cluster, but which are  not defined in the repo should be deleted, along with all of their AWS resources.

-b) List 'hosted services'
+1. List 'hosted services'

-Ruby code to list the namespaces and its ingresses of services that are hosted by Cloud Platform.
+   Script to list the namespaces and its ingresses of services that are hosted by Cloud Platform.

 Both the projects are executed regularly by a [concourse-job], to generate a report.
 To run manually, follow the steps in Installation and Usage.